openshift/hive/docs/hibernating-clusters.md

 Once a cluster hibernates and stops responding, the unreachable controller sets the `Unreachable` condition's `Status` to `True`.

-Once the cluster resumes, the unreachable controller set the condition `False` and the hive controllers are free to resume syncing.
+Once the cluster resumes, the unreachable controller sets the condition `False` and the hive controllers are free to resume syncing.

 ## OpenStack Hibernation
 OpenStack hibernation deletes cluster instances while preserving the ability to restore them.
 Unlike other cloud providers, OpenStack lacks native hibernation, therefore an implementation based on snapshots is necessary.